 The term “pattern day trader” was adopted in the 2001 Day-Trading Margin Requirements.
 Before the adoption of these requirements, the PDT rules did not exist.

 What the SEC typically does in these instances is to set a financial threshold.
 Once you have a certain amount of money, it is assumed you are better positioned to take on riskier investments.
-Only accredited investors, which the SEC defines as those meeting certain net worth requirements, can invest in hedge funds (though in August of 2020 the SEC announced its intention to update the accredited investor definition to take more into account when judging the sophistication of an investor than merely net worth).
+Only accredited investors, which the SEC defines as those meeting particular net worth requirements, can invest in hedge funds (though in August of 2020, the SEC announced its intention to update the accredited investor definition to take more into account when judging the sophistication of an investor than merely net worth).